danipragustia/reclone/README.md

-# Reclone
+# :cyclone: Reclone

 A heroku buildpack for install tools for backup your data to cloud.

-This buildpack contains rclone, aria2.
+This Buildpack contains :

+ - Rclone
+ - Aria2 (v1.35.0)
+ - p7zip (16.02)

+## Commons Issue
+If you have issue weird file / folder name you can use command below on Heroku CLI

+    heroku config:add LANG=en_US.UTF-8

 ## Usage